sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 ```

 You might have already noticed that it is not just structures with primitive members that can be considered primitive
-structures - structures with fixed array members and nested structures qualify as well, as long as they weren't given
+structures - structures containing fixed length arrays and nested structures qualify as well, as long as they weren't given
 unusual alignments.
 However, we'll get to that later.

 ### Ordering members of a primitive structure by alignment minimizes dsizeof